ivan-guerra/programmador.com/content/posts/snake-in-the-terminal.md

 tags: ["c++", "cli-tools", "ncurses", "games"]
 ---

-As a text user interface enjoyer, I've always wondered how difficult it is to write an [ncurses][1] UI.
-What better way to find out then to write a little program of my own that explores ncurses' API.
-Of course, we had to keep it interesting.
-A simple menu app wouldn't do.
-I landed on implementing a dumbed down version of a retro arcade game: [snake][2].
+Are you a text user interface enjoyer?
+Have you always wondered how difficult is it to write an [ncurses][1] UI?
+What better way to find out than to write a program of your own that explores ncurses' API.
+Of course, you have to keep it interesting.
+Why not implement a scaled down version of a retro arcade game:
+[snake][2].

 ## The Rules of Snake

-Step one of this project was looking up what the rules for a game of snake were.
+Step one of this project is to look up what the rules for a game of snake are.
-In particular, I was interested in what the play "arena" looked like, how you win, and how you lose.
+Specifically, what does the play "arena" look like, how do you win, and how do you lose?

-The play arena part is simple: it's a 2D rectangle divvied up into 1x1 tiles.
+The play arena is simple: it's a 2D rectangle divvied up into 1x1 tiles.
 The arena is static meaning once the game starts the dimensions of the play area don't change.
 There are two objects in the arena at any given time: a target and the snake.
-The target consumes a single tile and can spawn randomly on any tile except those occupied by the snake.
-The snake is made up of one or more adjacent tiles with no more than two tiles being adjacent to one another.
-Shown below is a target (red diamond) and snake made up of 13 tiles.
+The target consumes a single tile and spawns randomly on any tile except those occupied by the snake.
+The snake is one or more adjacent tiles with no more than two tiles being adjacent to one another.
+Below is a target (red diamond) and snake made up of 13 tiles.

 ![Snake Objects](/posts/snake-in-the-terminal/snake-objects.png#center)

 To win the game, the snake must cover all tiles that make up the play arena.
 Each time the snake's head intersects or "eats" a target, the snake grows in length by a single tile.
 The player controls the snake and can only move it up, down, left, or right.
-If the player is skilled enough, they can eat enough target's until their snake covers the whole play area.
+If the player manages to cover the whole arena in snake tiles, they win.

-There's two ways one could lose:
+There's two ways to lose:

 1. The snake goes out of the play arena bounds.
 2. The snake tries to eat itself.